-- (m) where projected stress-test losses of a single or only a few clearing members exceed available financial resources, consider whether it is appropriate to increase non-pooled financial resources: - (n) where projected stress-test losses are frequent and consistently widely dispersed across clearing members, have clear processes in place to augment pooled financial resources. - (3) In the event that projected stress-test losses exceed available financial resources, a central counterparty must- - (a) obtain additional financial resources;9 - (b) ensure that its rules and procedures support timely action to increase financial resources in these circumstances. - (c) clearly articulate the circumstances in which it will call for additional margin or non-pooled financial resources from clearing members, and both the form, that is, cash or eligible non-cash collateral and the time frame in which calls must be satisfied; - (d) periodically engage with clearing members to ensure that they understand their potential obligations and have taken appropriate steps to ensure that they would be able to meet them. - (4) A central counterparty must- - (a) have clear procedures to report the results of its stress tests to its controlling body and to use these results to evaluate the adequacy of and adjust its total financial resources10; - (b) establish explicit rules and procedures that address fully any credit losses it may face as a result of any individual or combined default among its clearing members with respect to any of their obligations to the central counterparty, which rules and procedures must address how potentially uncovered credit losses would be allocated, including the repayment of any funds a central counterparty may borrow from liquidity providers. - (5) Subject to the provisions specified below for the measurement of a central counterparty's exposure amount or exposure-at-default, risk-weighted exposure and related required amount of capital in respect of instruments, contracts or transactions that expose the central counterparty to counterparty credit risk, the central counterparty must use the current exposure method11 specified in paragraph (6).
+- (i) relevant peak historic price volatilities; - (ii) shifts in other market factors such as price determinants and yield curves; - (iii) multiple defaults over various time horizons; - (iv) simultaneous pressures in funding and asset markets; and - (v) a spectrum of forward-looking stress scenarios in a variety of extreme but plausible market conditions; - (i) not, in constructing stress scenarios, consider extreme but plausible a fixed set of conditions, but rather, conditions that evolve; - (j) ensure that its stress tests incorporates, on a timely basis, emerging risks and changes in market assumptions, for example, departures from usual patterns of co-movements in prices among the products a central counterparty clears; - (k) when proposing to clear new products, consider movements in prices of any relevant related products; - (I) have clearly documented rules and procedures to report stress-test information to its controlling body and ensure that additional financial resources are obtained on a timely basis in the event that projected stress-test losses exceed available financial resources; - (m) where projected stress-test losses of a single or only a few clearing members exceed available financial resources, consider whether it is appropriate to increase non-pooled financial resources; - (n) where projected stress-test losses are frequent and consistently widely dispersed across clearing members, have clear processes in place to augment pooled financial resources. - (3) In the event that projected stress-test losses exceed available financial resources, a central counterparty must-obtain additional financial resources; ensure that its rules and procedures support timely action to increase financial resources in these circumstances. clearly articulate the circumstances in which it will call for additional margin or non-pooled financial resources from clearing members, and both the form, that is, cash or eligible non-cash collateral and the time frame in which calls must be satisfied; periodically engage with clearing members to ensure that they understand their potential obligations and have taken appropriate steps to ensure that they would be able to meet them.

+(4) A central counterparty must-have clear procedures to report the results of its stress tests to its controlling body and to use these results to evaluate the adequacy of and adjust its total financial resourcesestablish explicit rules and procedures that address fully any credit losses it may face as a result of any individual or combined default among its clearing members with respect to any of their obligations to the central counterparty, which rules and procedures must address how potentially uncovered credit losses would be allocated, including the repayment of any funds a central counterparty may borrow from liquidity providers; subject to the provisions specified below for the measurement of a central counterparty's exposure amount or exposure-at-default, risk-weighted exposure and related required amount of capital in respect of instruments, contracts or transactions that expose the central counterparty to counterparty credit risk, the central counterparty must use the current exposure method specified below.

-9 The nature of the additional financial resources called may depend on the distribution of projected stress-test losses.
+&lt;sup>9 The nature of the additional financial resources called may depend on the distribution of projected stress-test losses.
 If projected stress-test losses exceed available financial resources for only a single, or few clearing members, then it may be appropriate to call for additional margin or other non-pooled financial resources from those clearing members.